 A perfect ladoo is one which holds its round shape (without flattening at the bottom) and is melt in the mouth to bite into.
 Since you want the color of the mango to shine, be careful while roasting the semolina and coconut so that they don't change color.
 The recipe needs way less ghee than usual ladoo recipes coz the fats from mawa and coconut add to it, that said, its not healthy or guiltfree.
 Its just like mithai should be - rich and satisfying.

-- 3 tbsp ghee
+- 3 tablespoon ghee

-- 1/2 cup fine rawa (semolina)
+- ½ cup semolina , fine

-- 3/4 cup dried desiccated coconut
+- ¾ cup desiccated coconut un sweetened

-- 1/2 cup mango puree(fresh or canned)
+- ½ cup mango puree

-- 10-12 strands of saffron (infused in 1 tbsp warm milk)
+- 10-12 saffron infused in 1 tablespoon warm milk

-In a wide non stick pan(I used my 12 inch), add the ghee and let it melt.
+- In a wide non stick pan(I used my 12 inch), add the ghee and let it melt.
 Add the semolina next and on very low heat, roast it for 8-10 minutes till its starts smelling nice and the color is not changed.

-Add the desiccated coconut and continue to roast it with semolina on low heat for about 3-4 minutes until you smell a nice coconut aroma but it does not change color.
+- Add the desiccated coconut and continue to roast it with semolina on low heat for about 3-4 minutes until you smell a nice coconut aroma but it does not change color.

-Next, add the sugar, coconut condensed milk along with mango puree.
+- Next, add the condensed milk along with mango puree.
 Continue to cook on low heat.
 The mixture will resemble a slurry but don't worry, the semolina will absorb the moisture and the heat will dry the moisture too.
 Keep on stirring around, the mixture will become sticky after about 8-10 minutes and start clinging around the spoon that you are using to stir.

-Switch off the heat and transfer the mixture to a plate to cool.
+- Switch off the heat and transfer the mixture to a plate to cool.
 When its okay to touch but still warm, knead it nicely for 3-4 minutes.
 When you knead, don't squeeze it, rather fold it over itself on all sides (like you would knead a roti dough).
 You will be able to feel the ghee/fat from coconut and mawa on your hands.